Ogstef/Ogstef/README.md

 # Hi 👋, I'm Stefanos David Georgiou

+Currently working as a Software Enginner Post Intern at OPAP.
-An undergraduate software development student at the American University of Greece and the University of Piraeus.
+Studied Software Development as the American University of Greece - Deree, and the Panepistimio of Pireaus.

 ![Profile Views](https://komarev.com/ghpvc/?username=Ogstef&color=blue)